Clearlane car loan marketplace review

 Clearlane doesn’t have any explicit eligibility requirements.
 But preapproval is more likely if you have a clean financial history — no past bankruptcies and no excessively late loan repayments, for example — have a couple years of credit history under your belt and make $2,000 or more a month.

-- Follow the instructions to complete the preapplication.
+- Follow the instructions to complete the prequalification form.
 Carefully read Clearlane’s terms and conditions and click Submit.

-- Expect a call from a Clearlane personal loan consultant to discuss your prequalification.
-You’ll go over your borrowing options and choose a loan that fits your needs.
+- Expect a call from a Clearlane personal loan consultant to discuss your prequalification offers.

 - Complete your loan application with the help of your consultant and submit it for underwriting.

 Clearlane itself only asks for basic personal and vehicle information when you apply for a loan with one if its partners.
-Its partners, however, will ask for documentation that can include:
+Its partners, however, may ask for documentation that can include:

 - Your driver’s license.
 Your license must be current and reflect your current address.